Staircase solutions and stability in vertically confined salt-finger convection: Single-mode equations for confined salt-finger convection

-In the following we perform bifurcation analysis using pde2path \citep{uecker2014pde2path,uecker2021numerical} to obtain nonlinear solution profiles and analyze their stability.
-The vertical direction is discretized using the Chebyshev differentiation matrix \citep{weideman2000matlab} implemented following \citet{uecker2021pde2path}.
-The number of grid points used, including the boundary, range from $N_z=65$ for results at $R_\rho=40$ to $N_z=257$ for results at $R_\rho=2$; our continuation in $R_\rho$ also uses $N_z=257$ grid points.
-The tolerance of the maximal absolute value of the residue over each vertical location ($L_\infty$ norm) is set as $10^{-6}$.
-The horizontal translation symmetry within the single-mode equations requires an additional phase condition to robustly fix the phase and obtain a unique solution, and is implemented following \citet{rademacher2017symmetries}.
+\endgroup and set the time derivatives in these equations and in \eqref{eq:single_mode_e}-\eqref{eq:single_mode_g} to zero.
+With the phase condition \eqref{eq:phase_old} the resulting problem has a unique nonlinear eigenvalue $c$ and associated solution profile.
+Both are updated at each step of the continuation procedure.
+Steady solutions have $c=0$, typically within the order of machine precision.

 The stability of each solution is examined via the eigenvalues of the associated Jacobian matrix.
-For validation we reproduced the results for single-mode equations for Rayleigh-B\'enard convection \citep{herring1963investigation,herring1964investigation,toomre1977numerical}, as well as the high wavenumber asymptotic single-mode equations for Rayleigh-B\'enard convection \citep[section 3]{bassom1994strongly} and porous medium convection \citep[section 3]{lewis1997high}.
-Selected solution profiles obtained from pde2path were also validated against the results obtained from the nonlinear boundary value problem (NLBVP) solver in Dedalus \citep{burns2020dedalus}, and selected eigenvalue computations from pde2path are also consistent with the eigenvalue problem (EVP) solver in Dedalus \citep{burns2020dedalus}.
+The eigenvalue computation uses the \texttt{eigs} command in MATLAB to compute a subset of the eigenvalues.
+We compute 40 eigenvalues near 0 to identify bifurcation points and also compute 1 eigenvalue near 100 to help identify unstable eigenvalues; see discussion in \citet[Remark 3.12(b)]{uecker2021numerical}.
+For validation we reproduced the results for single-mode equations for Rayleigh-B\'enard convection \citep{herring1963investigation,herring1964investigation,toomre1977numerical}, as well as the high wavenumber asymptotic single-mode equations for this problem \citep[section 3]{bassom1994strongly} and for porous medium convection \citep[section 3]{lewis1997high}.
+Selected solution profiles and eigenvalues obtained from pde2path were also validated against the results obtained from the nonlinear boundary value problem (NLBVP) and eigenvalue problem (EVP) solvers in Dedalus \citep{burns2020dedalus}, where the EVP solver is chosen to return the full set of eigenvalues.
 Finally, selected predictions from the bifurcation diagram and stability properties (figure \ref{fig:bif_diag_low_Ra_S2T_low_Pr}(a)) were also validated against direct numerical simulations (IVP solver) of the single-mode equations \eqref{eq:single_mode} using Dedalus \citep{burns2020dedalus}.